 Founded the unofficial wiki for the MetaFilter community weblog.

 Wrote a weblog of my time at the Mars Society Desert Research Station.

 First Words (2002)

-First full colour poster-size map of Mars, custom designed, to be sold worldwide.
+Designed the first full colour poster-size map of Mars to be sold worldwide.
 No longer for sale.